Charged black holes in Weyl conformal gravity: Introduction

 Surprisingly, perhaps due to the interests of relativists skewing towards astrophysical applications of CG, wherein it is assumed that the central supermassive black holes at the centres of galaxies are uncharged, the CGRN metric has not garnered much attention.
 Hence, with the present work, we present a comprehensive analysis of the various exotic spacetimes obtainable in the CGRN solution, which describes nonrotating electrovacuum dyonic metrics.
 We first briefly discuss the terminologies we apply to discuss the spacetime features of nonrotating metrics and black holes (section~\ref{sec:terminologies}), and then present expressions for relevant curvature scalars of the CGRN metric (section~\ref{sec:singularities}).
 In section~\ref{sec:null_geodesics}, we further present equations of motion for null particles.
 Then, we discuss horizon structures of the metric (section~\ref{sec:horizons}), and present a full review of the different spacetime configurations in section~\ref{sec:spacetime_domains}.
 We conclude and provide further perspectives in section~\ref{sec:concl}.

 Throughout this work, we adopt dimensionless parameters $r/\beta$, $\beta\,\gamma$ and $\beta^2 \,\kappa$.
 Additionally, as $\beta<0$ is often associated with exotic matter that generates negative energy density or pressure~\cite{turner2020}, we restrict ourselves to positive mass $\beta>0$ in the present work, as well as attractive gravity in the Newtonian limit ($\alpha_g<0$)~\cite{mannheim_2007}.
+Hence, the sign of the dimensionless parameter $\beta\gamma$ is governed by the sign of $\gamma$ throughout the manuscript.